Signed in as:

 The ongoing conflict has a significant impact on children, parents and extended family.
 When a child sees or hears a parent harmed verbally, emotionally or physically, it is similar to children being hurt themselves.

-The loss of a child is devastating.
-Alienated parents experience complex grief for the loss of their child, who is still alive.
-This loss is compounded by being denigrated and vilified as part of the alienation process.
-Alienated parents experience despair, helplessness, frustration, anger and confusion.
+The anguish of losing a child is profound.
+Alienated parents navigate intricate grief for a child still alive, compounded by denigration and vilification in the alienation process.
+Feelings of despair, helplessness, frustration, anger and confusion are common.

-The long-term outcomes of parental alienation on children include social isolation, fragile sense of self, anger, depression and anxiety.
+The enduring impact of parental alienation on children encompasses social isolation, a fragile sense of self, and manifestations of anger, depression and anxiety.
+Acknowledging and addressing these consequences is crucial for their well-being.

 Ask yourself these questions: Am I constructive with my time and energy today?
 Am I helping my situation with my actions?
 If my child was to look in on my life, would they be attracted to who I am?